control-owl/control-owl.github.io/_drafts/2025-04-07-hello-world.md

 # Introduction

 Since the beginning of cryptocurrency, I’ve tried many different clients and wallet applications to generate crypto keys.
-However, none of them supported **all** the coins I had, and over the years, I’ve seen many apps and wallets get hacked or some part of them becomes compromised.
+However, none of them supported **all** the coins I had, and over the years, I’ve seen many apps and wallets get hacked or some parts of them becomes compromised.
 I tried all of the wallets which existed.
 At the end I stuck only on [IanColeman][iancoleman]'s website, since it could support lot of coins.
-Then I reed that website is maybe infected with a malicious code, compromising the randomness and security of my keys.
+Then I red that website is maybe infected with a malicious code, compromising the randomness and security of my keys.
 I was always paranoid when it comes to my keys.
 I even ended up using [Qubes OS][qubesos] more then a year and offline versions of key generators.
 But no solution was enough for me since at the end I was hacked before I even noticed and my keys went away.

 # So, who am I

 I was born in a country which does not exists any more.
 Back then when there were no smartphones, when payphones were still in use.
+When people still gathered outside to exchange stories.
+Like all ideal time, mine was ended with a war.
+Since it happens when I was 4, this was a trigger inside to be a survivalist.
+Maybe that's why I do not give up and I manage to get what I want when I really want it.
+After the war, my father bought us a PC.
+We had a MS-DOS, and Win-NT and then Win-95.
+Thanks to my dad, and his curiosity for PC, made me a man which I am today.
+He was a hardware expert and I was a software guy.